 The easiest way to change ownership is via the Swedish Transport Agency’s website or app.
 You can also fill in the buyer’s personal details in Part 2 and send it by mail.

-By laying up your car you avoid having to pay vehicle tax and third-party insurance.
-There are different methods of laying up and starting up the vehicle:
+By registering your car as being off the road, you avoid having to pay vehicle tax and third-party insurance.
+There are different ways to submit notifications of the on-road or off-road status of your vehicle:

-If a driving ban is imposed on the vehicle, this does not mean that it is automatically laid up.
-You must always actively lay up the vehicle yourself.
+If a driving ban has been imposed on the vehicle, this does not mean that it will automatically have off-road status.
+You must always actively submit an off-road notification yourself.

-A laid up vehicle may only be driven to and from the roadworthiness test, provided third-party insurance is paid and there are no motor vehicle tax arrears.
+A vehicle with registered off-road status may only be driven to and from the roadworthiness test, provided that third-party insurance has been paid, and there are no motor vehicle tax arrears.

-It is also forbidden to tow a laid up vehicle.
+It is also forbidden to tow a vehicle with off-road status.